HB342 (2023) Detail

 METHODOLOGY:

-This bill adds a blood level testing requirement for entry into public schools.
-The Department of Education and Department of Health and Human Services state this may increase costs on local school districts to comply with the requirements of this bill.
+This bill relates to blood level testing in public schools.
+The Department of Education and Department of Health and Human Services state this may increase costs on local school districts to comply with the requirements of this bill; however the impact is indeterminable.

 AGENCIES CONTACTED: